shamalli/directory/wp-content/plugins/disqus-comment-system/README.txt

 11. Moderate by Email Notifications

 == Changelog ==
+= 3.1.1 =
+* Add WP 6.5 to Github Actions CI

+= 3.1 =
+* Disqus Embed now loads correctly on WordPress Block Themes.
+* Improved visibility for latest plugin version and important changes.
+* Added links to remove ads and clarified language around ad-supported plans.
+* Modernized styling and effects to match Disqus colors.

+= 3.0.24.1 =
+* Add WP 6.4 to Github Actions CI and fixed dependency issues for WP 6.4

+= 3.0.24 =
+* Fixed multiple bugs with the manual syncing tool regarding syncing comments without parents and syncing comments missing thread data.
+* Increased allowable date range for manual syncing tool to allow for easier syncing of historical comment data.
+* Improved automatic syncing tool's error messaging and troubleshooting with regards to issues with fetching sync status and starting automatic syncing.
+* Improved the error messages that get exposed to the browser console when issues occur with the manual and automatic syncing tools for easier future troubleshooting.

+= 3.0.23 =
+* Fixed a bug with the automatic comment import tool with newer versions of WordPress and added tests.
+* Improved visual layout of the plugin.
+Updated corresponding snapshot for frontend test.
+* Added updated directions for running tests locally.
+* Update CI/CD to use GitHub actions.

+= 3.0.22 =
+* Added improvements to manual comment syncing (thanks Artem Russakovskii)
+* Fixed a bug with the embed handling pages with missing container IDs
+* Fixed a bug with REST URLs handling emtpy host configurations

+= 3.0.21 =
+* Fixed issue with mismatched DISQUSVERSION causing admin issues

+= 3.0.20 =
+* Fixed issue with comments syncing to one sticky post

+= 3.0.19 =
+* Fixed issue with missing admin bundles

+= 3.0.18 =
+* Tested plugin with WordPress 5.6 and updated documentation
+* Fixed count.js script being loaded on unnecessary pages
+* Fixed comments showing sync date instead of creation date in WordPress admin

 = 3.0.17 =
 * Bumping version for WP 5.1 version bump.
 (Changes to README versions and main php file's version)